 DARE project:

 There were questions on the DARE project and how the research would contribute to EDF and its goals.
-It was decided to establish an advisory committee to ensure that EDF executive members interested could be kept updated and contribute to the thinking on this research and use of the research to promote the inclusivity of the women’s movement and the disability movement, regarding woman with disabilities.
+It was decided to establish an supervisory board committee to ensure that EDF executive members interested could be kept updated and contribute to the thinking on this research and use of the research to promote the inclusivity of the women’s movement and the disability movement, regarding woman with disabilities.

-An advisory committee will be set up and will include: Catherine Naughton, An Sofie, Ana Pelaez, Pirkko Mahlamäki, Mary Collins (EWL).
+An advisory committee will be set up and will include: Catherine Naughton, An Sofie, Ana Pelaez, Pirkko Mahlamäki, Pat Clarke, Mary Collins (EWL).

 Pat Clarke will represent EDF at the upcoming meetings as neither Ana nor Pirkko were available.
 Catherine will attend the consortium meeting and An Sofie is undertaking the day to day supervision, while NUI Galway provide the academic supervision.